-The Psychiatric Mental Health (PMH) Nurse Practitioner Program provides qualified students the opportunity to acquire an in-depth theoretical understanding of advanced psychiatric nursing practice.
 The PMH program first established in 1965 transitioned to an NP program in 1994.
-Today, graduates of the program are practicing in extremely varied and diverse settings such as community mental health centers, day treatment programs, substance abuse programs, shelters for women and children, liaison settings, and private practice.
+Today, graduates of the program are practicing in extremely varied and diverse settings such as acute care settings, community mental health centers, day treatment programs, substance abuse programs, shelters for women and children, liaison settings, and private practice.

-Students are encouraged to select clinical specialization with children, adolescents, adults, or elderly patients and families.
-Theory and supervised clinical experience form the foundation for practice as a primary therapist for individuals, groups, and families suffering from psychiatric illness.
-The program draws on psychodynamic, developmental, biological, and family systems models.
-Attention is given to issues of ethnicity, gender, and culture.
+While being exposed to lifespan theoretical content, students are encouraged to select clinical specialization with children, adolescents, adults, or elderly patients and families.
+Theory and supervised clinical experience form the foundation for practice with individuals, groups, and families suffering from psychiatric illness.
+The program draws on psychodynamic, developmental, neurobiological, and family systems theoretical models.
+Attention is given to issues of ethnicity, gender, race, and culture.

-Graduates are eligible to take the certifying exam offered by the American Nurses Association and are eligible for licensure in New York State as Psychiatric Mental Health Nurse Practitioners.
+Graduates are eligible to take the certifying exam offered by the American Nurses Credentialing Center and are eligible for licensure in New York State as Psychiatric Nurse Practitioners.